DChavez18/DChavez18/README.md

 ## Learning

-I'm currently learning more about Automationa and Security and its importance moving forward!
+I'm currently learning more about Automation and Security and its importance moving forward!

 ## Contact